HKUST-VISLab/vismooc/README.md

 ## Installation

 1. install Docker and Docker-compose
+2. Setting the `config.json` file under `config` folder
-2. Build the images and run the container `sudo docker-compose up -d`
+3. Run `sudo docker-compose up -d` to build the images and run the container